-4. Derivative Liability
+7. Derivative Liability

-The 2026 Convertible Notes (Note 5) contained an embedded conversion option that met the criteria to be bifurcated and accounted for separately from the 2026 Convertible Notes (the "Derivative Liability").
+The unsecured senior subordinated convertible notes (the "2026 Convertible Notes") (Note 8) contained an embedded conversion option that met the criteria to be bifurcated and accounted for separately (the "Derivative Liability") from the 2026 Convertible Notes.
 The Derivative Liability was recorded at fair value upon the issuance of the 2026 Convertible Notes and is subsequently remeasured to fair value at each reporting period.
 The Derivative Liability was initially valued and remeasured using a "with-and-without" method.
 The "with-and-without" methodology involves valuing the whole instrument on an as-is basis and then valuing the instrument without the embedded conversion option.
-The difference between the entire instrument with the embedded conversion option compared to the instrument without the embedded conversion option is the fair value of the derivative, recorded as the Derivative Liability.
+The difference between the entire instrument with the embedded conversion option compared to the instrument without the embedded conversion option is the fair value of the derivative, recorded as the Derivative Liability in the Company's consolidated balance sheet.